neuefische/web-exercises/sessions/react-recap-project/part-7/readme.md

 ## Acceptance Criteria

 - A navigation bar is displayed fixed at the bottom of the screen.
-- A Component "Navigation" is created for the navigation bar.
+- A Component `Navigation` is created for the navigation bar.
 - The navigation bar has 3 elements: "Home", "Search" and "Albums".
 - The navigation item of the current page is visually highlighted.
 - Pressing the "Home" item displays the "featured" album list in the app.
 - Pressing the "Search" item displays the search bar.
 The results of the search are rendered below the search bar after submitting a search.
-- Pressing the "Saved" item displays the saved album list.
+- Pressing the "Albums" item displays the saved album list.

 ## Notes